 We believe this is best done in pairs.
 Try pairs of different craft chocolate bars together.
 Discuss and share impressions with friends and partners.
-And pair with other products to reveal unexpected differences.
+Pairing craft chocolate with other products can reveal unexpected differences.

 Traditionally, dark chocolate has always been paired with the likes of vintage port.
-And this definitely works (see here for a pairing we have for such aficionados).
+We know this definitely works (see here for a pairing we have for such aficionados).

 But dark chocolate also works extremely well with many other red wines.
-And indeed, dark chocolate works well with many other spirits and drinks — everything from beer to whisky to rum to sake (which works BRILLIANTLY with milk chocolate).
+And indeed, dark chocolate works well with many other spirits and drinks.
+Everything from beer to whisky to rum to sake, the latter works brilliantly with milk chocolate.

 What doesn’t seem to work as well is dark (or milk) craft chocolate with white wines.
 Occasionally some pairings work — in particular at the “sweeter” and floral end of the spectrum.
 For example, dark milks can work brilliantly with the likes of PX Sherry (see here).
-But as a general rule it’s hard to match chardonnay, sauvignon blancs and many other white wine grapes with craft chocolate.
+But as a general rule, it’s hard to match white wine grapes with craft chocolate.

-Tannins are chemicals that create a “puckering” and drying sensation in one’s mouth by binding the proteins in your saliva to make it less slippery (technically this is what is called astringency).
-Red wine and chocolate both have naturally occurring tannins: for wine they are in the grapes (or rather the seeds, stems and skins – hence why red wines have more tannins), and in cocoa they are in the pre-fermented seeds and post-fermented beans.
+Tannins are chemicals that create a “puckering” and drying sensation in one’s mouth by binding the proteins in your saliva to make it less slippery.
+Technically this is called astringency.
+Red wine and chocolate both have naturally occurring tannins.
+For wine, they are in the grapes (or rather the seeds, stems and skins – hence why red wines have more tannins), and in cocoa, they are in the pre-fermented seeds and post-fermented beans.